 Textures

-One of the most plentiful volunteer tasks to do is retexturing base game assets into the Aurebesh using a downloaded font.
+One of the most plentiful and easiest volunteer task to do is retexturing English letters into the Aurebesh using a downloaded font.
 Some people do their designs and even give me descriptions/renames of the item they re-textured when it applies.
+For example, a can of beans may be labeled as a can of bantha or something in Aurebesh after the retexture.
 It’s very cool and easy way to get your work added into Genesis.
 I manage this myself and simply send you files to re-texture.
 This is all done in “Aurebeshifying Textures” channel in the Discord.

 If you’re looking for something a bit more advanced, we have a few low resolution Star Wars assets in the game that could use some re-texturing, and even some blank models from time to time.
 Contact me if you’re interested in that 😀